-These banks offer a wide range of products and services to meet the needs of businesses of all sizes.
+These financial service providers offer a wide range of products and services to meet the needs of businesses of all sizes.
 They also have a branch network that allows you to easily access your account from anywhere in Cyprus.

-There are certain documents that you will need to open a business bank account.
+There are certain documents that you will need to open a business account.
 These include: